Sends a message, using one or more existing conversations.

 SEND ON CONVERSATION [(]conversation_handle [,.. @conversation_handle_n][)] [ MESSAGE TYPE message_type_name ] [ ( message_body_expression ) ] [ ; ]

 Specifies the conversations that the message belongs to.
 The conversation_handle must contain a valid conversation identifier.
-The same conversation handle cannot be used more than once.
+The same conversation handle can't be used more than once.

 MESSAGE TYPE message_type_name

 Specifies the message type of the sent message.
 This message type must be included in the service contracts used by these conversations.
 These contracts must allow the message type to be sent from this side of the conversation.
 For example, the target services of the conversations may only send messages specified in the contract as SENT BY TARGET or SENT BY ANY.
 If this clause is omitted, the message is of the message type DEFAULT.

 Provides an expression representing the message body.
 The message_body_expression is optional.
 However, if the message_body_expression is present the expression must be of a type that can be converted to varbinary(max).
 The expression can't be NULL.
 If this clause is omitted, the message body is empty.